WordPress/gutenberg/platform-docs/docs/basic-concepts/block-library.md

 import '@wordpress/block-library/build-style/paragraph/editor.css';
 ```

 Also, the paragraph block is often used as the "default block" in the block editor.
-The default block have multiple purposes:
+The default block has multiple purposes:

  - It's the block that is selected when the user starts typing or hits Enter.
  - It's the block that is inserted when the user clicks on the "Add block" button.